 PWA comes as a ready solution for users who need instant access to online data, even when they are on the go, and with high efficiency limited only by imagination.
-Today’s average consumer is a proven tech-savvy user who is ready to embrace this recent innovation that is about to take over the online and ecommerce market by storm.
+Today’s average consumer is a proven tech-savvy user who is ready to embrace this recent innovation that is about to take over the online and eCommerce market by storm.

-Here is how and why we think the PWA tech will change the way we perceive data exchange, online commerce and conversion.
+Here is how and why we think the PWA tech will change the way we perceive data exchange, online commerce, and conversion.

 Limitations of Mobile

-The benefits of mobile are mostly concentrated around the mobility factor, and the down sides involve compromises with the connection speed or performance.
+The benefits of mobile are mostly concentrated around the mobility factor, and the downsides involve compromises with the connection speed or performance.
 However, one of mobile’s biggest limitations coincidentally works as one of its biggest advantages, especially over desktop – we are talking about its ability to display voluminous content despite the limitations set by mobile screen size or ratio.

-It seems counter intuitive, but when the communication channel is limited by volume and size, the messages are forced to make it even clearer, by turning into an optimized version of themselves.
+It seems counter-intuitive, but when the communication channel is limited by volume and size, the messages are forced to make it even clearer, by turning into an optimized version of themselves.
 One great example is the twitter feed, where the 140 characters limit is forcing authors to refine and revise their messages in ways that make them all the easier to get and digest.

-Making the message clear, however, takes a bit more effort than what a mere automation can provide.
+Making the message clear, however, takes a bit more effort than what mere automation can provide.
 One such automation is the pre-PWA method for converting user interfaces from desktop to mobile called Responsive Web Design (RWD).
-RWD is a top-down approach used to concise visually widespread content and make it suitable for viewing on mobile devices.
+RWD is a top-down approach used to concise visually widespread content and makes it suitable for viewing on mobile devices.